theia-dev/covlog/readme.md

 # COVLOG
 ## About
 COVLOG is a simple web tool to trace people across multiple locations with privacy in mind.
+It was developed at the [Chair of Materials Science and Nanotechnology](https://nano.tu-dresden.de) [TU Dresden](https://tu-dresden.de) in 2020 with python.
+Please be aware this tool is still in the beta stage.
+There could be missing functionality and undocumented behavior.
+If you have feedback to improve the service, please open an [issue](https://github.com/theia-dev/covlog/issues) or submit a [pull request](https://github.com/theia-dev/covlog/pull/new/master).

 ## Setup
 ### Preparation